 Whether you are travelling to Zurich for the first time or live in this beautiful city, there are plenty of places for inspiration and dazzling pictures.
-Here our Top 10 picture-perfect spots in Zurich for memorable experience and great photos.
+Here are Top 10 picture-perfect spots in Zurich for a memorable experience and great photos.

 NB!
-Please check the latest travel restrictions and government recommendations, before planning any trip.
+Please check the latest travel restrictions and government recommendations regarding COVID-19 while planning your trip.

 1. THE GROSSMÜNSTER & CLOISTER

-The Grossmünster is one of the signature landmarks in Zurich, and for a good reason very popular among both tourists and photographers.
-Not only it is an important part of culture and history, but also has a remarkable architectural style.
+The Grossmünster is one of the signature landmarks in Zurich, and for a good reason, prevalent among both tourists and photographers.
+It is an important part of culture and history, and it also has a remarkable architectural style.

-Just because the church is so well-known, doesn’t mean it cannot surprise you.
-For example, for most visitors the Cloister of Grossmünster is still a hidden gem.
-Such a beautiful peaceful oasis in the heart of the city.
+Just because the church is so well-known doesn’t mean it cannot surprise you.
+For example, for most visitors, the Cloister of Grossmünster is still a hidden gem.
+Such a beautiful, peaceful oasis in the heart of the city.
 Another insider tip – the southern tower has an observation deck with a panoramic view over the city and the lake.
-However, to reach it you would need to climb 187 steep steps in a very narrow space.
+However, you would need to climb 187 steep steps in a very narrow space to reach it.